kdaily/aws-cli/proposals/pr-contrib-guide.md

 about our process, and when necessary assist them in opening an issue.
 We can also open the issue ourselves on behalf of the user as well.

-### Why would we re-prioritize contributions for review instead of taking them first in, first out?
+### Q. Why would we re-prioritize contributions for review instead of taking them first in, first out?

 By default issues should be selected for review based on the stated criteria, and existing issues should not be pulled up above other existing issues.